nikolaiwarner/PARTY/README.md

-# PARTY: _Productive And Responsibly Treating Yourself!_
+# PARTY: _Productively And Responsibly Treating Yourself!_

 ## How to PARTY:
-- User earns points by completing activities.
+- You earns points by completing activities.
-- Activities have a point value based on their diffculty to the user.
+- Activities have a point value based on their diffculty for you.
-- Points can be spent to buy tokens.
+- When you earn 10 points you earn a gold star!
-- User spends tokens to treat themself!
+- Spend a gold star and go treat yourself!